I Hate Exercise So Pot Yoga Was Perfect for Me

 I had just finished my first ganja yoga class, which was also my first yoga class, which was also my first period of sustained exercise since I was allowed to drop gym in high school.
-The Lu she was referring to was the instructor and founder of the House of Yoga, Lucelene Pancini, and yes, her class beat my ass.
+The "Lu" she was referring to was Lucelene Pancini, the instructor and founder of House of Yoga, and yes, her class kicked my ass.

-Located in the back of the Conscious Consumption headshop in downtown Toronto, the House of Yoga studio is a cozy, welcoming room that I would imagine is like many other yoga studios.
-What I would guess makes this unique is what's on the altar at the front of the room beside the iPod doc: a Volcano Vaporizer.
-The vaporizer is a very important piece of equipment for many of the classes offered at the House Of Yoga because, in addition to a few "normal" yoga classes, this studio specializes in ganja yoga classes.
+Located in the back of a head shop in downtown Toronto, the studio is a cozy, welcoming room that I would imagine is just like many other yoga studios.
+What makes this one unique is the addition of a volcano vaporizer on the alter at the front of the room beside the iPod dock.
+The vaporizer is a very important piece of equipment for the studio's specialized ganja yoga classes.

-I never really had much of an interest in participating in yoga, owing to the fact that I'm generally lazy by nature and it seemed out of my comfort zone.
-The prospect of being able to take part in a yoga class where the curriculum included cannabis consumption, however, was a comforting enough notion to make me want to try it.
+I never really had much of an interest in participating in yoga, due to the fact that I'm generally lazy by nature, and it seemed way out of my comfort zone.
+But the prospect of taking part in physical activity that included cannabis consumption, however, was comforting enough to pique my interest.

 The combination of cannabis and yoga is not a modern advancement.
 Proponents point to the long history in cannabis in India and suggest the "herb" mentioned in ancient yoga sutras is actually cannabis.
-And I may just be easily swayed, but a physical activity that requires relaxation and mindfulness at the same time screams out to me for cannabis use.
+To me, a physical activity that requires relaxation and promotes mindfulness at the same time could only benefit from a little marijuana use.

-Ganja yoga's modern incarnation traces its root back to Dee Dussault classes in the mid-2000s in Toronto.
-With Dussault now relocated and operating a successful San Francisco-based practise, House Of Yoga has stepped in to provide yoga practitioners in Toronto with cannabis-based classes, and it's becoming very popular.
+Ganja yoga's modern incarnation traces its root back to instructor and sex educator Dee Dussault's classes in the mid 2000s in Toronto.
+With Dussault now relocated and operating a successful San Francisco–based practice, House of Yoga has stepped in to provide Toronto practitioners cannabis-based classes, and it's becoming very popular.
 Some classes run into the night or into the early hours of the next morning.
-The class I sat in on was mainly instructors, some of the more experienced students, and myself.
+The class I sat in on was mainly instructors, some of the more experienced students and myself.

-After setting up our mats and getting into a meditative pose, it was instilled in me to try not to overdo it (yoga-wise) in my first class.
-The vapour bags were passed around (full of the vapour of a sativa or "upper" strain).
-We then began to pose—and it was some of the hardest shit I have done in my life.
-But I was able to do far more than I would have ever imagined I would have (thanks to the power of cannabis, presumably).
-I was relaxed enough to try things that I would have otherwise dismissed at the jump, like the "crow pose."
-Yes, I did fall on my flat on my face almost immediately after getting into said position, but I was comfortable enough to get back up and continue with the class.
-The hour-long class was one of the most physically draining yet strangely rejuvenating experiences I have ever had—like a mini mushroom trip.
+After setting up our mats and getting into a meditative pose, I was encouraged not to overdo it in my first class.
+The sativa vapor bags were passed around, and then we began to pose—and it was some of the hardest shit I have ever done in my life.
+But I was able to do far more than I would have ever imagined thanks, presumably, to the power of weed.
+I was relaxed enough to try things that I would have otherwise dismissed, like the crow pose.
+Yes, I did fall flat on my face almost immediately after getting into said position, but I was comfortable enough to get back up and continue with the class.
+The hour-long class was one of the most physically draining yet strangely rejuvenating experiences I have ever had—kind of like a mini mushroom trip.

-After it was over, we all sat on our mats and meditated as more vapour bags (this time with a "downer" indica [meaning "from India" in classical Latin] strain) were passed around.
-As I breathed in the cannabis, I could feel it in my body differently than any other time I have "smoked" it.
-Maybe it was just a combination of the endorphins with the cannabinoids, but it actually felt as it was giving me a restorative sensation.
+After it was over, we all sat on our mats and meditated as more vapor bags (this time with a "downer" indica strain) were passed around.
+As I inhaled the cannabis, it felt very different than how I usually feel when I smoke.
+Maybe it was just a combination of the endorphins and the cannabinoids, but it actually felt like a restorative sensation.

-After the class I talked to some of the other students and was struck by how many of them had similar stories: they were practicing yoga at another studio, tried this once, and never looked back.
-I can see why.
+After the class, I talked to some of the other students and was struck by how many had similar stories—they were practicing yoga at another studio, tried ganja yoga once, and never looked back.
+I can definitely see why.